 Butter a large bowl, transfer dough to prepared bowl, and cover with plastic wrap; let stand in a warm place until doubled in volume, about 2 hours.

 Lift dough from bowl and drop back into bowl to deflate; repeat process once or twice.
 Cover bowl and transfer to refrigerator to chill for at least 8 hours and up to overnight.

-Butter two loaf pans that measure 8 1/2-by-4 1/2-inches across the top, and 7 1/2-by-3 1/2-inches across the base.
+Butter two loaf pans whose bases measure 8 1/2-by-4 1/2 inches on top and 7 1/2-by-3 1/2 inches at base.
 Divide dough into 2 equal pieces.
-Divide each piece of dough into 8 equal pieces; form each piece into a ball.
-Place 8 balls of dough in each loaf pan, side-by-side.
+Divide each piece into 8 equal pieces; form each piece into a ball.
+Place 8 balls of dough in each loaf pan, side by side.

-In a small bowl, whisk together egg yolk and milk.
+In a small bowl, whisk together egg yolk and remaining 1 tablespoon milk.
 Brush dough with egg yolk mixture, reserving remaining.
-Spray two pieces of plastic wrap with nonstick cooking spray; cover dough in both pans, cooking spray-side down and let stand in a warm place until doubled in volume, 1 1/2 to 2 hours.
+Spray two pieces of plastic wrap with nonstick cooking spray; cover dough in both pans, cooking spray-side down, and let stand in a warm place until doubled in volume, 1 1/2 to 2 hours.

 Brush each loaf very lightly with reserved egg yolk mixture.
 Transfer pans to oven and bake until brioche just begins to turn golden, about 15 minutes.
-Reduce temperature to 350 degrees on a convection oven and 375 degrees conventional oven and continue baking until deep golden brown and internal temperature reaches 205 degrees on an instant-read thermometer, 20 to 25 minutes more.
+Reduce temperature to 350 degrees (on a convection oven; 375 degrees on a conventional oven) and continue baking until deep golden-brown and internal temperature reaches 205 degrees on an instant-read thermometer, 20 to 25 minutes more.

 Remove from oven and let brioche cool in pans for 5 minutes.
 Unmold onto a wire rack and let cool completely.